JotaCe7/ai-codegen-agent/README.md

 ### Using the Web Interface

+1. After running `docker-compose up`, you can access either of the two web interfaces:

-1. Navigate to the Streamlit URL provided in your terminal (usually `http://localhost:8501`).
+  * **Streamlit GUI:** Navigate to the Streamlit URL provided in your terminal (usually `http://localhost:8501`).
+  * **HTML/CSS/JS:** Open the frontend/index.html file directly in your browser.

 2. Enter your code generation task in the text area (e.g., "Create a function to sort a list of numbers").